KAIST-VDCLab/VDC-Trajectory-Dataset/README.md

 ### Statistics

-- No of tracked objects at each intersection
+- No. of tracked objects at each intersection

 | Intersection Id | Cars| Pedestrian | Bicycle |
 | :---: | :---: | :---: | :---: |